Sir John Swinburne, 6th Baronet: Patron

 the Swinburne family and painted their portraits.
 He also supported John Hodgson, who referred in his History of Northumberland to Swinburne as a "munificent contributor to the embellishments and materials of this work".

+Swinburne was also president of the Artists' Benevolent Fund.

 Family

 He married Emma, daughter of Richard Henry Alexander Bennet of Babraham, Cambridgeshire, on 13 July 1787; she was a niece of Frances Julia (née Burrell, daughter of Peter Burrell), second wife of the 2nd Duke of Northumberland.
 Their children were:

-Edward (1788–1819), who married Anne Nassau Sutton;